The 2009 credit card reform law made sweeping changes. Here are its 12 biggest consumer protections.

 CARD Act timeline

-After years of complaints about “gotcha” fine print and confusing terms, Congress passed and President Obama signed May 22, 2009, a reform law that mandated more transparency and easier-to-understand terms.
+- Congress passed and President Barack Obama signed on May 22, 2009 the reform law, which mandated more transparency and easier-to-understand terms.
 The law directed several federal agencies to work out the fine details of enforcement, and they did so over the two years following the CARD Act’s enactment.

 CARD Act highlights